qianc62/BePT/README.md

 - code/
   contains the source codes.
 - data/
-  contains the a part of process models used for evaluating our approach.
+  contains some process model examples used for evaluating.

 ### Reqirements: